Suharsh329/hourglass/README.md

 ```bash
 hl p 1 -b board
 ```
-*On completion of timer, the task will be tick-marked.
-(Not implemented yet)*
+*On completion of timer, the task will be tick-marked.*

 #### Generate Database Command
 ##### Shortcut: hl g Expanded command: hourglass generate